 external

-- associate headers to files with the
+- associate headers to files or directories with the

 \H